radian-software/pass-ln/CONTRIBUTING.md

 ## Testing the packaging code

-If you are tested changes to a packaging format that your system natively supports, you can just install it directly on your machine following the instructions (and Makefile targets) in the README.
+If you are testing changes to a packaging format that your system natively supports, you can just install it directly on your machine following the instructions (and Makefile targets) in the README.